 Every time the liver has to break down alcohol it causes a small amount of damage.
 Over time this damage gets worse and worse, until – in those who drink excessively – we start to see a level of damage that begins to impair the liver’s functionality.

 The first stage of ARLD is fatty liver disease or steatosis.
 This is when a large amount of fat builds upon the liver.
-In most cases, it can be cured by a few weeks’ abstinence and is relatively harmless.
+In most cases, it can be treated by a few weeks’ abstinence and is relatively harmless.

 However, if left untreated it can lead to other complications and diseases, such as fibrosis (scarring), liver cancer and cirrhosis.